Student and parent support

 Getting the right result

 We know that getting the right result is very important to you; that's why we've put it at the heart of everything we do.
-And by 'right result' we don't just mean getting the right number of marks or grade – it has to be an accurate reflection of your ability too.
+And by 'right result' we don't just mean getting the right number of marks or the right grade – it has to be an accurate reflection of your ability too.

 Avoid malpractice in your exams